-- 6.1.1 In its Planning Policy Guidance Note 16, the Department of the Environment (DoE 1990) advises that archaeological remains are a continually diminishing resource and 'should be seen as finite, and non-renewable resource, in many cases, highly fragile and vulnerable to destruction.
-Appropriate management is therefore essential to ensure that they survive in good condition.
-In particular, care must be taken to ensure that archaeological remains are not needlessly or thoughtlessly destroyed'.
-It has been the intention of this study to identify the archaeological potential of the study area, and assess the impact of development, thus allowing the advice of the DoE to be enacted upon.
-Assessment of impact has been achieved by the following method: - assessing any potential impact and the significance of the effects arising from development; - reviewing the evidence for past impacts that may have affected the archaeological sites; and - outlining suitable mitigation measures, where possible at this stage, to avoid, reduce or remedy adverse archaeological impacts. - 6.1.2 The impact is assessed in terms of the sensitivity or importance of the site to the magnitude of change or potential scale of impact during any future development scheme.
-The magnitude, or scale, of an impact is often difficult to define, but will be termed as substantial, moderate slight, or negligible, as shown in Table 4, below.
+- 6.1.1 Current planning policy guidance for the historic environment, embodied in NPPF, advises that archaeological remains are a continually diminishing resource and should be seen as finite, and non-renewable resource, in many cases, highly fragile and vulnerable to destruction.
+Appropriate management is therefore essential to ensure that they survive in good condition, although recognising that change is inevitable.
+Thus, whilst it is considered right to provide protection and support for our past, this must be managed intelligently, with an appropriate balance of priorities and an understanding of what could be gained or lost.
+It has been the intention of this study to identify the heritage value of the extant buildings, together with the sub-surface archaeological potential of the Application Area, and assess the impact of the proposed development, thereby allowing the advice of the NPPF to be enacted upon. - 6.1.2 Planning guidance also considers that loss affecting any designated heritage asset should require clear and convincing justification, and 'substantial harm to or loss of designated heritage assets of the highest significance should be wholly exceptional'.
+The guidelines state that there should be a presumption in favour of the preservation of designated heritage assets, and that these policies should also be applied to non-designated sites of equivalent significance.
+Where the loss of part of a heritage asset is considered to be justified, the developer is responsible for recording and advancing understanding of the site. - 6.1.3 The impact is assessed in terms of the sensitivity or importance of the site to the magnitude of change or potential scale of impact during any future development scheme.
+The magnitude, or scale, of an impact is often difficult to define, but will be termed as substantial, moderate slight, or negligible, as shown in Table 5, below.